ourcodingclub/ourcodingclub.github.io/_tutorials/rmarkdown.md

 ```
 ````

+{% capture callout %}
-__REMEMBER: R Markdown doesn't pay attention to anything you have loaded in other R scripts, you MUST load all objects and packages in the R Markdown script.__
+REMEMBER: R Markdown doesn't pay attention to anything you have loaded in other R scripts, you MUST load all objects and packages in the R Markdown script.
+{% endcapture %}
+{% include callout.html content=callout colour=alert %}

-### More Code Chunk Instructions
+## More Code Chunk Instructions

 <table>
   <tr>